-Developer: Butch R Block (KCC) Maintainer: Butch R Block (KCC) Initials: BRB Version: 9.0.2 Updated: 5/19/2021 Procurement and Resources Procurement Strategy: sportation (MCDOT) will pursue a design-build approach for the procurement of d contract may be used, pending state approval, to procure installation service < > Operations Resources: ty devices and the applications as part of the existing BASIL/PINCH traffic ope to need for additional resources though some additional training may be require $\hat{}$ Alternatives Considered: ture services the original architects researched other options including a more a will be able to provide more accurate sources of information and direct more r $\sim$
+Developer: Butch R Block (KCC) Maintainer: Butch R Block (KCC) Initials: BRB Version: 9.0.2 Updated: 5/19/2021 Procurement an d Resources Procurement Strategy: Marinara County Department of Trans the new materials.
+A separate low-bio portation (MCDOT) will pursue a design-build approach for the procurement of d contract may be used, pending state approval, to procure installation service the consultant team to develop s for the actual field devices. $\hat{\mathbf{v}}$ Operations Resources: MCDOT will manage the new V2I Safe based on the early analysis, there is r ty devices and the applications as part of the existing BASIL/PINCH traffic oper to need for additional resources though some additional training may be require rations center.
+At this time, ed for the staff. $\hat{\mathbf{v}}$ Alternatives Considered: In addition to the Vehicle to Infrastruc information services.
+This V2I initiative ture services the original architects researched other options including a more a will be able to provide more accurate sources of information and direct more r traditional set of traveler elevant $\stackrel{\wedge}{\lor}$